rfbergeron/bompiler/IDEAS.md

 The function which resolves symbols (besides labels) will search each symbol table, starting at the top, for the corresponding symbol.

+## Forward declarations
+Forward declarations, as they are currently handled, are fine so far as I can tell, with the exception that debug information about types may not make sense.

+The location associated with a type is supposed to be the declaration location, which should not be overwritten when the function is defined.
+However, the names of variables should be overwritten, so we cannot just reuse the symbol value and table defined by the function prototype, because the function prototype may have different names for parameters or none at all.

+## Ownership of type information
+The current invariant for ownership of type information that I have been trying to maintain is that the symbol table "owns" the type information and is responsible for freeing it.
+This has proven difficult for representing functions and their parameters.

+Currently, it is unclear whether a function is responsible for the types of its parameters, or the block scope associated with the function.
+This is because function prototypes do not have a block associated with them, so the normal location for the symbol table is unavailable.

+The cleanest solution I can come up with is to have the declarator node of function prototypes store the "function prototype scope" variables.

 ## Promotions, conversions, and casting
 Promotion for arithmetic values is:
 - Any character or short integer whose value can be represented by signed by